 Originally the residence of the U.S. Consul General in the early 1900s, this National Important Cultural Property nicely combines two different architectural styles into one building.

 From the window in the middle to the right of the house, you will find the kind of style in the colder states in North America.
-The exterior wall is of a design that keeps the cold air out.
-Whereas if you look at the veranda on the left on the second floor, it is a Southeast Asian kind of design (although they later sealed that balcony area to cope with the chilly Kobe weather).
+The exterior wall is designed to keep the cold air out.
+However, if you look at the veranda on the left on the second floor, it is a Southeast Asian kind of design (although they later sealed that balcony area to cope with the chilly Kobe weather).

 The view of Osaka Bay and Kobe cityscape from the veranda is another selling point of Moegi House.

-Moegi House’s Opening Hours, Admission Fees, and Access Information
+Moegi House’s Opening Hours, Admission Fee, and Access Information

 Uroko House (うろこの家)